-- 17. When acting as supervisor, the insolvency practitioner should have procedures in place to ensure that: - a) where a proposal is modified, creditors have been made aware of the final form of the accepted CVA; - b) the CVA is supervised in accordance with its terms; - c) the progress of the CVA is monitored; - d) any departures from the terms of the CVA are identified at an early stage and appropriate action is taken promptly by the supervisor; - e) any discretions conferred on the supervisor are exercised where necessary, on a timely basis and that exercise is reported at the next available opportunity; - f) any variation to the terms of the CVA has been appropriately approved before it is implemented; - g) enquiries by creditors and shareholders are dealt with promptly; - h) full disclosure is made of the costs of the CVA and of any other sources of income of the insolvency practitioner or the practice, in relation to the case, in reports; - i) if the costs of the CVA have increased beyond previously reported estimates, this increase should be reported at the next available opportunity; and - j) the CVA is closed promptly on completion or termination.
+- 18. When acting as supervisor, the insolvency practitioner should have procedures in place to ensure that: - a) where a proposal is modified, creditors have been made aware of the final form of the accepted CVA; - b) the CVA is supervised in accordance with its terms; - c) the progress of the CVA is monitored; - d) any departures from the terms of the CVA are identified at an early stage and appropriate action is taken promptly by the supervisor; - e) any discretions conferred on the supervisor are exercised where necessary, on a timely basis and that exercise is reported at the next available opportunity; - f) any variation to the terms of the CVA has been appropriately approved before it is implemented;

+- g) enquiries by creditors and shareholders are dealt with promptly; - h) full disclosure is made of the costs of the CVA and of any other sources of income of the insolvency practitioner, associates of the insolvency practitioner or their firm, in relation to the case, in reports; and - i) if the costs of the CVA have increased beyond previously reported estimates, this increase should be reported at the next available opportunity and an explanation of the increase provided. - 19.
+The CVA should be closed promptly on completion or termination.
+When the CVA concludes or fails, the supervisor should ensure that the company is dealt with appropriately in accordance with the CVA proposal.
+What is to happen should be reported to creditors.

-Effective date: This SIP applies to all cases where the nominee is appointed on or after 1 July 2014
+Effective date: This SIP applies to all cases where the nominee is appointed on or after 1 April 2021